laxmankrishnamurti/Backend/Docker/Section-02.md

 6. CMD :: This instruction tells the container what command to run when it gets started.

-There is difference with commands between before running a container and after running the container.
+There is a difference with commands between before running a container and after running the container.
 Before running the container we used RUN command and after running the container we use CMD command.

 ```bash
 $ CMD <command>